What To Do During Your Gap Year Before Medical School

 9. Pursue a Passion Project

-10. Have fun and take care of yourself!
+10. Have Fun and Take Care of Yourself

-The most important (and overlooked) part of a gap year is to take a breather and have some fun.
 It’s easy to overwork yourself and put too much on your plate for your gap year.
-You’ve got a long road ahead of you, so it’s crucial that you take this time to build sustainable healthy habits.
-At the end of the day, a gap year may be the only time when you’re free from an academic schedule.
-So make sure to give yourself a break and enjoy the time off from school.
+You’ve got a long road ahead of you, so you should take this time to build sustainable healthy habits.

-Gap years have become routine for undergraduate medical students.
+Gap years have become routine for undergraduate premed and future medical students.
 The break can give you a chance to volunteer, develop your passions, and build new skills.
-You can show admissions boards that you’re serious about your career, gain work experience with cutting-edge research, or prepare more completely for the MCAT.
-Most importantly, it can give you a chance to gather yourself and recharge before you head into med school.
+You can show admissions boards that you’re serious about your career, gain work experience, and improve your medical school application.